* This is the Consumer Version. *

 If the tumor is blocking the flow of cerebrospinal fluid through the spaces within the brain, a device may be used to drain the cerebrospinal fluid and thus reduce the risk of herniation.
 The device consists of a small tube (catheter) connected to a gauge that measures the pressure within the skull.
 The tube is inserted through a tiny opening drilled in the skull.
 A local anesthetic (usually plus a sedative) or a general anesthetic may be used.
 The tube is removed or converted to a permanent drain (shunt) after a few days.
 During this time, doctors surgically remove all or part of the tumor or use radiosurgery or radiation therapy to reduce the size of the tumor and thus relieve the blockage.

 People with cancerous brain tumors have a limited life expectancy and are likely to become unable to make decisions about medical care.
-Consequently, establishing advance directives is advisable (see Advance Directives).
+Consequently, establishing advance directives is advisable (see page Advance Directives).
 Advance directives can help a doctor determine what kind of care people want if they become unable to make decisions about medical care.

 Many cancer centers, especially those with hospice facilities, provide counseling and home health services.